I Want a Smart Thermostat but Don't Have a C Wire - Now What?

-When you’re wanting approaches to decrease energy expenses, installing a smart thermostat is a wise move.
-These devices adjust to the temperatures you like and routine and then create an energy-efficient schedule that matches.
-What’s even better is that you can regulate and watch your settings from nearly anywhere with your phone, whether you’re relaxing in bed or out and about.
-(You might even be able to receive a free smart thermostat depending on rebate programs from your utility provider in Pflugerville.)
+When you’re looking for ways to reduce energy expenses, getting a smart thermostat is a wise move.
+These devices learn your favorite temperatures and routine and then make an energy-efficient schedule that matches.
+What’s even better is that you can regulate and monitor your settings from just about anywhere with your phone, whether you’re relaxing in bed or out and about.
+(You might even be able to get a free smart thermostat depending on rebate programs from your utility provider in Pflugerville.)

-In most instances, installing a smart home thermostat with the help of Evenaire Heating & Air Conditioning is a simple process if you have a more modern residence.
+In many instances, installing a smart home thermostat with the help of Evenaire Heating & Air Conditioning is a straightforward job if you have a more modern house.
 But what if your house is older or doesn’t have the proper wiring?
 Can you still add a smart thermostat without C wire?
-We’ll help you navigate the process so you can select the correct thermostat and get energy savings for a long time.
+We’ll help you navigate the process so you can pick the right thermostat and enjoy energy savings for many years.

 What Is a C Wire and What Does It Do on a Thermostat?

-Many programmable thermostats need batteries.
-When you’re switching to a smart thermostat, you’ll find that many require a C wire, or common wire, for power.
-If you don’t use this wire, your new thermostat may cause your heating and cooling system to have glitches.
+Most programmable thermostats run on batteries.
+When you’re upgrading to a smart thermostat, you’ll discover that many require a C wire, or common wire, for power.
+If you don’t use this wire, your new thermostat might cause your heating and cooling system to have glitches.

 You can find out if you have a C wire by doing the following: